 We’ve done this through Discord.
 We have a text channel in there where we can talk about the game in general and play our next session.
 People can say where they’re interested in going and form groups.

 Once a group has formed a DM will take their group on an adventure.
 Everyone has some fun, learns some more about the world, and earns experience and treasure.

 After the session, your players may have a better idea of where they’d like to explore next.
 The cycle then repeats itself as they then state their intent and other players will join in if they have time and are interested in the adventure.

 Honestly, it’s very easy and I’m enjoying this type of ad-hoc gameplay.
 I can prep on my own time since there’s no deadline.
 Plus, I can join in on a game another DM is running whenever I feel like it.
 It’s a win-win situation for me.

 I’ve found that lore is always a very tricky thing to write.
 It’s always useful for the DM as it can help you understand how different characters act or react and how the world you’ve made works.

-Practically speaking though, players can be hit or miss with how much they care about lore, especially in the beginning of a campaign.
+Practically speaking though, players can be hit or miss with how much they care about lore, especially at the beginning of a campaign.
 I find that caring and understanding the lore is more of a slow burn for most groups.

 That being said this isn’t a typical campaign you’re planning.
 West Marches games are exploratory by nature.
 The lore is a big backdrop that will have a lot of importance in the campaign.